Semrush helps you:

 Which means you need to make what someone’s going to get SUPER clear.

-For example, if you look at the Exploding Topics newsletter signup page, we used a headline that made “what you get” crystal clear.
+For example, if you look at the Exploding Topics newsletter signup page, we used a compelling headline that made “what you get” crystal clear.

 Explodingtopics – Newsletter Signup